JKorf/Binance.Net/README.md

 ## Release notes
+* Version 2.2.4 - 23 jan 2018
+	* Fix for RateLimit type in GetExchangeInfo
+	* Split the BinanceSymbolFilter in 3 classes

 * Version 2.2.3 - 15 jan 2018
 	* Fix for calls freezing when made from UI thread